BLOG

 A good embouchure is formed by applying even pressure to the reed without overtightening the mouth and by keeping the lower jaw slightly forward.

-Also, be aware of your lip muscles and make sure they cover the tone holes accurately.
+Also, be aware of your lip muscles to cover the tone holes accurately.

 Breath control and blowing technique are also important to stabilize the embouchure.